DevExpress/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/015 Appointment Types/020 All-Day Appointments.md

-An all-day appointment is an appointment that occurs during the whole day.
+An all-day appointment occupies the entire day.

 ![Scheduler All-Day Appointment](/images/UiWidgets/Scheduler_AllDayAppointment.png)

-To make an appointment all-day in code, set its [allDay](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#allDay) field to **true**; the time values of [startDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#startDate) and [endDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDate) are ignored:
+To make an appointment all-day, set its [allDay](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#allDay) field to **true**.
+An all-day appointment must have a [startDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#startDate) field.
+You can also set an [endDate](/Documentation/ApiReference/Common/Object_Structures/dxSchedulerAppointment/#endDate) field if the appointment occupies more than one entire day.
+Time values in these fields are ignored.

     <!--JavaScript-->
     var allDayAppointment = [{